Ena Murray

-Ena Murray (27 December 1936 – 20 May 2015) was a well-known Afrikaans writer.
+Ena Murray (27 December 1936 – 20 May 2015) was an Afrikaans writer.
 During the 33 years that she wrote full-time, 131 titles appeared from her pen.
 She acquired renown mainly for her romance novels, but also wrote detective fiction, espionage fiction and adventure novels through which she reached a wide audience.
 In addition she wrote spiritual literature and produced a volume of poetry.

 She has been described has the "most read writer in Afrikaans".
 In a survey by Radio Sonder Grense and Tafelberg-Uitgewers she was deemed the most popular writer in Afrikaans.

 Some of her books appeared in large print, aiding the visually impaired.
 Some were recorded by Pionier School, a special needs school in Worcester, while others were recorded by Bandhulp vir Blindes in braille en band (an institution assisting the blind).

 Biography

 Ena Murray was born in the small Karoo town of Loxton.
 She was the second of three daughters of the local medical practitioner, Dr. Mans.
 She received her schooling at Loxton and the neighbouring town of Victoria West.
 After matriculating she worked as a nurse.

 She married Boet Murray of Loxton, thus returning to her birth town, where her literary career started in earnest.
 The marriage would last twenty years.
 After her divorce she settled in Wilderness in the southern Cape.
-Two years later she married Jaques Mostert and after ten years they moved to a retirement village in Mossel Bay, where she died on 4 June 2015.
+Two years later she married Jaques Mostert and after ten years they moved to a retirement village in Mossel Bay, where she died on 4 June 2015, at the age of 78.